hugogualtieri/maze_generator_solver/README.md

 The solver just solve the map return by the generator.

-The 'X' are the walls
-The '*' are free spaces
+The 'X' are the walls.
+The '*' are free spaces.
 The 'o' represent the maze solution

 You can find the subject at ./subject/